HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

             make_unlink.bat
             ```

 2. Ensure that a long-term support (LTS) version of Node.js or a later version is installed in the local workstation.
 The DXClient tool is supported on Microsoft Windows, Linux, and Apple macOS workstations and automation servers.

-3. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your DX 9.5 CF19 or later entitlements on the [HCL Software License Portal](https://www.hcltech.com/software/support/release).
+3. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your DX 9.5 CF19 or later entitlements on the [MHS portal](https://my.hcltechsw.com/){target="_blank"}.

 4. Extract the DXClient.zip file.

 5. From the extracted folder, run the following command.

     === "Linux and Apple macOS"
         ```bash